So, you slipped up and left a creditor out of your bankruptcy schedules. Can you add an omitted creditor after the fact?

 Depends on when the amendment is made and what chapter you’ve filed.
 And the effect of adding a creditor varies.

-Let’s walk through the legal thicket.
+Let’s walk through the legal thicket to add a creditor to your bankruptcy papers.

 Amendment while case is open